DiFeMo/test-hello-world/README.md

 # test-hello-world
-This repository is for doing the tutorial using the classic "Hello World"
+This repository is for doing the tutorial using the classic "Hello World".
+Learning how to use github is good but learning Git is a "Must" if you want to do collaborative work...